Turbidity Curtain Maintenance

 |Type 3 (<1.5 knot current)

-Understanding specific job site conditions is critical to maintaining compliance in projects that utilize turbidity curtain.
-Without an accurate understanding of potential influences, one cannot accurately determine the best layout and installation plan.
+Before you develop a turbidity curtain installation plan, you must understand the specific job site conditions to maintaining compliance.
+Without an accurate understanding of potential influences, you cannot accurately determine the best layout and silt curtain installation plan.
 If a turbidity control plan is well designed and orchestrated, ongoing silt curtain maintenance should be minimal.

 When developing a turbidity curtain installation plan, consider factors such as: